MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 <!-- compare https://developer.chrome.com/docs/extensions/reference/sidePanel/#manifest -->

+To use the Sidebar API, add a permission in your `manifest.json` file.
 Include the `sidePanel` permission in the extension's manifest file:

 `manifest.json`: